Let’s talk about tours for solo travelers!

 I especially think you should book a tour if you’re scared to travel.
 Anxiety shouldn’t stop you from traveling the world.
 At all.
 And I want to say, loud and clear, that booking a tour is a great way to ease yourself into travel and doesn’t make you a loser.
 I promise.

-Here are a few benefits of taking a guided tour especially if you’re a nervous traveler.
+Here are a few benefits of booking tours for solo travelers – especially if you’re nervous!

 - You immediately meet new friends.
 If you’re shy about randomly approaching people in hostels, then a guided tour is for you!
 Aim to book tours that only take 10-25 travelers per tour.
 I enjoyed my smaller tours way more than my gigantic ones.
 A 50 person coach gives me hives.
 Trust me, I speak from experience here.
 In particular, G Adventures and Intrepid promise small groups.
 Also select tours based on your travel style.
 You don’t wanna be stuck on a bus filled with senior citizens if you’re 18 and vice versa.